mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The creator of a group MUST take the following steps to initialize the group:

-* Fetch KeyPackages for the members to be added, and select a version and ciphersuite according to the capabilities of the members.
-To protect against downgrade attacks, the creator MUST use the `capabilities` extensions in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.
+* Fetch KeyPackages for the members to be added, and select a ciphersuite according to the capabilities of the members.
+To protect against downgrade attacks, the creator MUST use the `capabilities` extensions in these KeyPackages to verify that the chosen ciphersuite is the best option supported by all members.

 * Initialize a one-member group with the following initial values:
   * Ratchet tree: A tree with a single node, a leaf containing an HPKE public